Click to Skip Ahead

 Why Do Cats Hiss at New Kittens in the First Place?

-Cats tend to hiss at anything new in their environment to scare it off or frighten it.
+Cats tend to hiss as a warning signal, to create distance and avoid the person or animal approaching them.
 They also hiss when they are annoyed or in pain.
 A cat’s hiss is a warning sign for whatever is invading its space to get out.
 A new kitten is no exception, no matter how small they are!

-Cats also love their routine, and if that routine is broken, it may cause hissing.
+Cats also love their routine, and if that routine is broken, it may cause stress that may be expressed as hissing.
 This would happen in any situation.
-New baby, new kitten, new place, anything can cause hissing when breaking the cat’s routine.
-Give the cat a few days to settle down and understand that the kitten is part of the family now, and it should warm up soon.
+New baby, new kitten, new place, anything can cause hissing when the cat gets stressed and feels it needs to be defensive.
+Give the cat a few days to settle down, make sure you respect their space, and create positive associations to help them understand that the kitten is part of the family now.
+With patience and gradual introductions, your cat should warm up to the kitten soon.

-Some cats are aggressive towards other cats due to trauma or another reason.
-Getting to know your cat before getting another one is essential, as they may be incompatible.
-If one of them is aggressive towards other cats, that can put the other in danger.
+Some cats are aggressive towards other cats due to poor socialization, trauma or another reason.
+Getting to know your cat before getting a new kitten is essential.
+With cats, there is always the risk that they may be incompatible.
+If your cat is aggressive towards other cats, that can put the kitten in danger.

-Cats can also feel threatened and trapped in their space, especially if the kitten is cornering them.
+Cats can also feel invaded or even trapped in their space, especially if the kitten is cornering them.
 Whether or not the kitten notices or means it doesn’t matter.
-If your cat gets trapped or cornered, that can trigger the fight or flight response, resulting in hissing.
-This fight-or-flight response can be dangerous for both cats, as they can get hurt.
-Be sure to give your cat space and let it observe the kitten from afar.
+If your cat feels threatened, they will try to create some distance between themselves and the kitten, resulting in hissing.
+This can be dangerous for both cats, as they can get hurt.
+Remember that kittens from a large breed can be the same size or even bigger than small-breed adults.
+Be sure to give your cat space and monitor their interactions to ensure both are safe.

 How Do I Introduce a New Kitten?

-Introduce positive associations with each other, giving both the cats treats separately and perhaps a toy they enjoy.
+If both the cat and kitten remain calm and look for contact through the gate, make sure you reinforce any positive associations with each other by giving both the cats treats and perhaps a toy they enjoy.
 Be sure to do this with each cat simultaneously to ensure no one gets jealous.
-You can even switch their bedding to help them get used to each other’s scent.
+At some point you can even switch their bedding to help them get used to each other’s scent.

-Allowing the cats to leave the situation is very important.
-If a cat feels cornered, like above, it can trigger fight or flight.
-If they begin hissing at each other for more than a minute or show signs that they’re about to attack, separate them and put them in separate rooms for the time being until they have calmed down enough.
+Always allowing the cats to leave the situation is very important.
+If a cat feels cornered or simply overwhelmed, it can trigger aggression.
+If they begin hissing at each other or show other signs that they’re about to attack, it is best to separate them and put them in separate rooms for the time being until they have calmed down enough.

-Now that your cat and kitten can freely be near each other without hissing or being aggressive, you can begin to lengthen the amount of time they spend together.
-Carefully watch them to ensure there is no more hissing or aggressive behavior.
+If your cat and kitten can freely be near each other without hissing or being aggressive, you can begin to lengthen the amount of time they spend together.
+Carefully watch them to ensure there is no hissing or any other signs of displacement, precursor, or aggressive behavior.

 How Do I Know It’s Working?